• How to create invoices for your limited company

 • Your company registration number

-For limited companies, it’s also important to note that if you decide to add in names of your directors on your invoice, you must be sure to include the names of all directors in order to comply with HMRC rules.
+For limited companies, it’s also important to note that if you decide to add the names of your directors to your invoice, you must include the names of all directors to comply with HMRC rules.

 Once inputted, we recommend thoroughly checking over this information before sending it to a customer, to ensure all the details are 100% accurate.
 This will help minimise any unnecessary delays to your payment.